jschuemann/nBio_docs/Processes/Chemistry.rst

 Step-By-Step
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For the SBS method, TOPAS-nBio inherits the reactions and molecules from Geant4-DNA.
+This is done automatically when using the default Geant4-DNA chemistry list ``g4em-dna-chemistry``.
+When using the configurable chemistry list of TOPAS-nBio ``TsEmDNAChemistry``, the set of diffusion coefficients
+and reaction rates to be used can be found in the `GvalueRevisedPhysicsChemistry.txt`_ example.
 To incorporate reactions with the background (scavenging) in TOPAS-nBio, the following structure must be used::

  # The Reactant: Scavenged Molecules